ezsystems/commerce-documentation/docs/plugins/customer_center/customer_center_cookbook.md

 # How to extend the budget with budget per year?

-Let´s say you need to proove the user budget also per year.
+Let´s say you need to prove the user budget also per year.
 Then you should extend the Ez User class first.

 Edit your user class and add a new attribute of type 'Float'.
 The field type must be one of the supported field types: Text line, Float, Integer, Checkbox.